Owsley County, Kentucky: Natural resources

 Though deep mines in thin coal seams once provided jobs and income for local residents, this is not the case in present-day Owsley County.
 There are some surface coal mining sites in the county—one notable strip mine is visible from the road and presently operating 3 miles north of Booneville on Kentucky Route 11.

 Gas and oil wells are particularly dense on the north side of the county, though few are in operation.

 Timber is an integral part of the local economy.
-There is a sawmill located in the Lerose community on Kentucky Route 30 East.
+There is a sawmill located in the Lerose community on Kentucky Route 30 East now inoperable.
 Several log-yards are visible where timber is staged for further processing.

 Education

 Public schools are operated by the Owsley County School District.
 Owsley County has one Christian Private school currently operating.
 Sugar Camp Baptist Church maintains a primary educational facility off of Hwy.
 30 East.

 Attractions

 Abraham Lincoln Relief Sculpture

 The Abraham Lincoln Relief Sculpture, locally known as Abe Lincoln Rock or Abraham Lincoln Rock, is located just off Highway 846 in the Conkling community of Owsley County.
 The sculpture is listed in the inventory of folk art in the Smithsonian American Art Museum.

 The sculpture was carved by a traveling pack peddler, Granville Johnson, in the 1930s.
 Local legend has it that Johnson had come to Owsley County ill and in need of assistance.
 The John Williams family cared for him on their farm located south of Booneville.
 As he began to recover his strength, Mr. Johnson would take a hammer and chisel and climb the hill behind the Williams' home each day.
 Once recovered well enough to travel again he revealed the sculpture, which he had created as a gift of appreciation to the family.

 The Owsley County Fiscal Court purchased the sculpture and surrounding land in 2008 from Clyde and Dianna Combs.
 There are no signs informing would-be visitors of its actual location; therefore, it's difficult to find for any potential tourists who wish to visit the site.